active-logic/debug-chan/Readme.md

 Aside from minor formatting and stability improvements, the following are considered:

-- Collate identical frame ranges (readability, concision)
 - Exclude non public calls when processing a target module.
 Helps with logging stable APIs.
-- Interactively navigate beyond the latest 200k characters
+- Interactively navigate beyond the latest 1000 lines
-- Stack-tree format
+- Log stack-trees
 - Log parameters and return values
 - Persist console window settings
 - Debugger/stepper